 - When you get a companion pass, you have to designate one person as your travel companion, which is perfect for newlyweds.
 Timing is important because you get the pass for the following calendar year plus the rest of the calendar year in which you earned the pass.
 The earlier in the year you can earn it, the better.

 With this card, it doesn’t make sense for both members of the couple to become cardholders, Lumby says.
-Instead, one spouse should sign up and focus on getting the companion pass for the other, but you could add your spouse as an authorized user so you both can build up the spending required to qualify for the bonus.
+Instead, one should sign up and focus on getting the companion pass for the other, but you could add your spouse or partner as an authorized user so you both can build up the spending required to qualify for the bonus.

 Married life has its rewards, especially when it comes to credit cards.
 But it’s important to get your finances in order, create a budget and get on the same page about money before you delve into points and miles together, Duren says.